keb/keb.now.sh/content/backlog.md

 * METAL GEAR RISING: REVENGEANCE

 ## Completed

+## ABZU
+  * **2/5** - ABZU is a beautifully stylish visual experience.
+The gameplay, however, consists solely of opening doors, and it's as boring as it sounds.
+Character movement only begins to become fun during the last 15 minutes of this 1.5 hour journey.

 ### Bleed 2
   * **3/5** - A very fun, and very short indie platformer/bullet-hell shmup.
 Bleed 2 continues in the tradition of the original with responsive controls and super fluid & hyperactive gameplay.
 The story mode can be completed in about an hour.
 Bleed 2's story mode is forgiving with checkpoints, so I recommend playing on the hardest difficulty.
 Nice retro graphics and a slick visual style, although with some questionably artistic decisions in regards to character design.